Code-Institute-Submissions/PrezBala-Project4_AugResub/README.md

 - Navigate to Log Out page
 - Click Confirm button

 Expected outcome: Upon completing the action, the user is redirected to the homepage, and the navbar should only display options for signing in, signing up, and returning home.
-The '+' icon should not be present.
+The message "Click here to create a new post" should not be present.

 Actual outcome: The expected outcome was met, and the user was redirected to the homepage with the navbar displaying only options for signing in, signing up, and returning home.
-The '+' icon was not present.
+The message "Click here to create a new post" was not present.

 ### Log in